9 Ways to Stay Safe on Your College Campus

 We don’t want you to feel like danger is lurking around every corner, but it’s smart to minimize risks.

-Walking alone, parking in a poorly-lit area, or exploring new spots on campus are all actions that come with higher risk at night.
+Walking alone, parking in a poorly lit area, or exploring new spots on campus are all actions that are more risky at night.

 Next steps: